Thue/rfwadmin/README.md

 Most users should not need to adjust any settings from the default.

 - You can tweak where the files are installed at the top of install.sh .
 - /var/lib/minecraft/servers/default/minecraft.sh contains the actual configuration of the script.
-When upgrading to a new Minecraft server version, adjust $FILE_JAR here (Or use the "server version" tab in the web interface).
 - The files below /var/lib/minecraft/servers/default/server , such as /var/lib/minecraft/servers/default/server/server.properties , is the normal minecraft configuration for a single Minecraft server.
 - If you are running multiple servers, or don't use the default /var/lib/minecraft location, you need to tweak the settings inside /var/www/rfwadmin/index.php
 - /var/www/rfwadmin/index.php also contains a few other settings.